- Request a Free Demo

 You have a few different ways that you can contact buyers to request product reviews.
 The most successful methods include Amazon’s Request a Review button, Buyer-Seller Messaging, and third-party software that connects to the Amazon API, like FeedbackFive.

 Thousands of Amazon sellers in multiple marketplaces around the world use FeedbackFive to ask for product reviews and analyze their written and one-tap ratings.
 The tool is simple to set up and gives you access to in-depth analytics about the impact of your campaigns and how customers are perceiving your products.
 Armed with this knowledge, you can begin to make smarter, more profitable business decisions.
-Watch the video below to learn more about the #1 rated feedback and review software in the Seller Central Partner Network!
+Watch the video below to learn more about the #1 rated feedback and review software in the Selling Partner Appstore, formerly the Seller Central Partner Network!

 Creating, controlling, and managing your Amazon listings can feel like a full-time job.
 If you’re in need of expert guidance and assistance, you can find Amazon-approved third-party software and services dedicated to these tasks in the Seller Central Partner Network.